so-okada/twXiv/README.md

 The bots used arxiv_speaker [https://github.com/misho104-obsolete/arxiv_speaker](https://github.com/misho104-obsolete/arxiv_speaker).
 Sho Iwamoto wrote it by ruby for tweeting new submissions.
 However, it has been
 discontinued for a while.
-Therefore, the author has written twXiv by python3, adding functions such as abstracts by replies and cross-lists and replacements by retweets.
+Therefore, the author has written twXiv by python3, adding functions such as abstracts by replies, cross-lists by retweets, and replacements by quotes and retweets.
 Since 2020-08, the bots run by twXiv.